scalameta/metals-vscode/packages/metals-vscode/README.md

 To assign shortcuts just go to the Keyboard Shortcuts page (`File` -> `Preferences` -> `Keyboard Shortcuts`) and search for a command, click on it and use your preferred shortcut.

+### Defining jvm options

+Unfortunately, it's not always possible to define environment variables or jvm options for tests.
+To work around that you can use:

+- `.jvmopts` file inside the main project directory or `JVM_OPTS` environment variable.
+In this case, we will filter out any -X options as it might sometimes be problematic if the file is also used for specifying build tools' options.
+- `.test-jvmopts` file or `TEST_JVM_OPTS` if you want to declare jvm options only for your tests and/or you also want to use -X options.

+This will work for any method used to run tests.

 ## On type formatting for multiline string formatting